Methods Summary and Data Tables

 Establishing performance thresholds

-To make the data comparable across indicators, each variable was rescaled from 0 to 100 – with 0 denoting the worst performance and 100 describing the optimum.
-Rescaling is sensitive to the choice of limits, as extreme values (outliers) risk becoming unintended thresholds that can introduce spurious variability in the data.
+To make the data comparable across indicators, each variable was rescaled from 0 to 100, with 0 denoting worst performance and 100 describing the optimum.
+Rescaling is sensitive to the choice of limits and extreme values (outliers).
+The latter may become unintended thresholds and introduce spurious variability in the data.
 Consequently, the choice of upper and lower bounds can affect the relative ranking of countries in the index.

 The upper bound for each indicator was determined using the following decision tree: